Aptomi/k8s-app-engine/README.md

 See [language documentation](docs/language.md)

 ## How to contribute
-The very least you can do is to [report a bug](https://github.com/Aptomi/aptomi/issues)!
+The very least you can do is [report a bug](https://github.com/Aptomi/aptomi/issues)!

 If you want to make a pull request for a bug fix or contribute a feature, see our [Development Guide](docs/dev_guide.md) for how to develop, run and test your code.